The Cement Garden (film): Plot

 The children become more withdrawn and their mental states further disintegrate as time passes with no adult supervision following their mother's death.
-Though Jack slowly matures, he stops bathing.
+Jack slowly matures; he stops bathing.
 Sue becomes more introverted, distancing herself from her siblings and confiding only in her diary.
-Julie forms a relationship with an older man named Derek, whom Jack starts to view with jealousy and hostility.
+Julie forms a relationship with an older man named Derek whom Jack starts to view with jealousy and hostility.
 Tom, attempting to remodel himself as a girl, takes up cross-dressing, then later regresses to an infantile state, sleeping in Julie's room in a crib and drinking from a bottle.

 When Derek becomes suspicious of the unpleasant smell coming from the basement and investigates, Jack lies and tells Derek that the sarcophagus contains a dead dog, subtly alluding to his mother in the process.
 Jack is awakened by Tom's crying; Tom reveals that Derek has told him that the sarcophagus actually contains their mother.
 Jack realizes that Julie has exposed their secret.
 The next morning, Julie wakes Jack and confides to him that she and Derek are not physically intimate and that he is an immature adult who lives with his mother.
 Their conversation becomes more intimate, with Julie undressing and the two cuddling while contemplating the future now that someone else knows their family's secret.
 Jack is convinced that they will be taken into foster care, and their house will be torn down like the other prefabs in the area.
 He predicts that one day, someone will only find a few bricks among tall grass.
 Derek suddenly walks in on the two in bed together and expresses his disgust and horror at their incest.
 Unperturbed, Jack and Julie continue their conversation in bed, and conclude with the shared belief that their situation is natural.
 The pair make love as the sound of Derek demolishing the sarcophagus reverberates throughout the house.
 As Jack and Julie fall asleep together, police lights flicker against the walls.